rocky-linux/documentation/docs/index.md

 ### Using Search

-If you want to quickly find specific information/document the documentation site has a full-text search capability.
+If you want to quickly find specific information or documents, the documentation site has full-text search capability.
 Simply start typing in the 'Search' entry field in the top menu bar and the site will return drill down search results.

 To open a page in the search results simply click (or tap on mobile) on the desired page in the list displayed.